Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

     To remove a device from the bonded list, call the `DestroyBond()` method of the `Tizen.Network.Bluetooth.BluetoothDevice` class.

 > [!NOTE]
-> A Bluetooth device must be in a discovery mode (visible) for other devices to find it and connect to it.
+> A Bluetooth device must be in discovery mode (visible) for other devices to find it and connect to it.
 If you want other devices to find your device, you must set the device to be visible.

 <a name="visibility_control"></a>
 To manage the device visibility and enable discovery, follow the steps below: